-This section looks at section 47/49 of the Mental Health Act.
-It looks at the professionals you might come across, when this section is used, how it is carried out, what your rights are and what could happen afterwards.
+This section looks at section 47/49 of the Mental Health Act 1983.
+It explains when and how courts use this section.
+And it explains what your rights are on this section.

-- If so, the prison can ask the Secretary of State for Justice (Ministry of Justice) to transfer you to hospital using section 47/49 of the Mental Health Act.
+- The prison will ask the Secretary of State for Justice for permission to transfer you to hospital.

 - The hospital can treat you without your permission.